All Dogs Go to Heaven: Home media

+Sequels

 The success of the film, particularly its performance on home video, prompted several follow-up productions.
-A theatrical sequel, All Dogs Go to Heaven 2 (1996), a television series, All Dogs Go to Heaven: The Series (1996–1998), and An All Dogs Christmas Carol (1998), a Christmas television movie based on Charles Dickens' A Christmas Carol, were made.
+A theatrical sequel, All Dogs Go to Heaven 2 (1996), a television series, All Dogs Go to Heaven: The Series (1996–1998), and An All Dogs Christmas Carol (1998), a Christmas television film based on Charles Dickens' A Christmas Carol, were made.
 Bluth and his studio had no involvement with any of them, and Reynolds did not reprise his role as Charlie after the first film; he was replaced in the sequel film and television series by Charlie Sheen and Steven Weber, respectively.
 Reilly declined to return for the sequel film, but voiced Killer for the television productions.
 DeLuise played Itchy through the entire franchise.